-Began Assistant Professorship at the Maine College of Art in 2009.
+Assistant Professorship at the Maine College of Art 2009-2018

-Received Master's in Studio Art and Critical Theory at The Art Institute of Boston in 2012.
+Received Master's in Studio Art and Critical Theory at Lesley University College of Art & Design in 2012.

 Why did you choose Portland?
 It is possibly the most artful community per capita in New England.
 It is truly a creative center for all forms of artistic endeavor - and it is thriving thanks to the openness of the artists that have decided to make this place their home.

 What do you like to do with out-of-towners?
-Three primary things: 1 - A visit to the Portland Museum.
+Three primary things: 1 - A visit to the Portland Museum of Art.
 2 - A stroll along the breathtaking Eastern Promenade.
 3 - Dinner (or lunch, or both, depending) at one of Portland' s incredible restaurants (far too many to mention).

 Where's your "happy place" on the peninsula?
 There is a spot along the Eastern Promenade down by the water, just past the bend in the trail, where I can find a nice, flat spot to either sit and contemplate... or set up my easel and paint.
 Either way, I'm happy there.